 Ethics Issue Category Ethics Requirement Description Actions / Plans by HBP ANIMALS Detailed approach to be provided in DoA of relevant SGAs HBP animal experimentation will follow the principle of the "Three Rs": replacement, reduction and refinement, according to Directive 63 / 2010 and its implementation in Member States.
 General principles are provided below, instantiation to specific cases and related implementation aspects will be detailed in relevant SGAs proposals.
 Replacement: All proposed experiments involving animals will use only laboratory animals bred specifically for research.
 In the investigations of complex brain structures and dynamics that the HBP requires, there is currently no alternative to the use of animals.
 However, experimental approaches can be improved enormously by close interaction between experimental and computational approaches.
 This is reflected in the present proposal, where some Partners already use brain modelling and simulation as their principal research tool.
 Validated predictive methods have the potential to reduce the number of animal experiments needed for future brain research.
 Reduction: Reduction of the use of animals and of potential suffering will be achieved through an appropriate choice of experimental techniques.
 The majority of mouse and rat experiments will be carried out either under terminal anaesthesia or using isolated tissue prepared at euthanasia.
 According to the UK Home Office Guidance Notes (2002) to the Animals (Scientific Procedures) Act 1986 (A(SP)A), the severity of these experimental protocols therefore falls in the category "Unclassified" (of low severity).
-Where in-vivo experiments will be conducted under terminal anaesthesia.
+Where in-vivo experiments are necessary, pain and suffering will be avoided by non-recovery protocols; wherever possible, experiments will be conducted under terminal anaesthesia.
 Experiments to study behaviour in awake animals will be performed following recovery from minimally invasive surgery under full surgical anaesthesia and involving no more than mild pain.
 No pathological states will be induced and no pharmacological testing will be performed.
 No painful or psychologically distressing protocols will be used.
-Measures will be taken to maximise the chances of obtaining useful data from each individual animal (e.g., sterile sur
+Measures w